PHACDataHub/ruok-service-autochecker/scanners/README.md

 ## To Test

-(can do without db, api and nats, but will need hadolint and gitleaks installed (note - they are installed in the dev container).)
+(can do without db, api and nats, but will need hadolint, trivy and gitleaks installed (note - they are installed in the dev container).)

 ```bash
 npm t